 For the Outdoor Adventurer, Food Lover, and Culture Vulture:

 If you’re looking for an active adventure, delicious food, and a healthy dose of culture, blogger Kelley Ferro has the itinerary for you.
-An explorer at heart, Kelley’s blog and vlog make it clear that she relishes the chance to travel anywhere and everywhere.
+An explorer at heart, Kelley’s vlog makes it clear that she relishes the chance to travel anywhere and everywhere.

 Kelley recommends starting your OC experience with a paddleboarding adventure with a little help from La Vida Laguna in Laguna Beach.
 Paddleboarding is the fastest-growing water sport in the world, and when you try your hand at it with the help of La Vida Laguna’s guides, you get not only info on the water, wildlife, and history of Laguna Beach but also gorgeous panoramic views of Orange County’s coastline.